PanagiotisVasilakis/thesis/README.md

 ## Environment Variables

 The NEF emulator's `NetworkStateManager` supports several configuration options.
-Set these variables in your shell or through `docker-compose`:
+Set these variables in your shell or through `docker compose`:

 | Variable | Description | Default |
 |----------|-------------|---------|